-I am a Sr. Application Operations Analyst for Deloitte.
-I work on an Application Management team that focuses on the availability, operations, and continuity of several enterprise content management systems.
-It is a technical role that requires knowledge of front-end and back-end systems, infrastructure, and networking.
-Every day I am working with WebSphere and WebLogic middleware, IIS, and SQL in production and all lower environments.
-I read a lot of application logs.
+I am a DevOps Engineer for Deloitte.
+It is a technical role that requires knowledge of front-end and back-end systems, load balancers, and server infrastructure.
+Every day I am working with IIS and SQL.
 I submit a lot of change management requests.
 I spend most of my day troubleshooting issues and performing code deployments.
-Previously I worked in an Application Engineering role for Take Care Employer Solutions, which was owned by Walgreens at the time.
-I was a technical analyst for several platform migration projects and my duties included application platform build outs, application installs and upgrages, code deployments, API and HL7 interface troubleshooting, and tier 3 application support for several other EHR systems.
+Previously I worked in an Application Engineering role for Take Care Health, which was owned by Walgreens at the time.
+It was a technical analyst role responsible for application platform delivery, upgrades, deployments.
 I’ve been doing Application Administration and Systems Analyst work since 2008.

 My first computer was a Tandy 1000 and I played a lot of Blockout and Battlezone.
 My first video game system was an Intellivision, which I still say it had a better port of Bump n’ Jump and Burgertime than the NES.
 My first car was a maroon 1986 GMC Safari minivan.
 It was a party wagon.
 But I really miss the black 1997 Nissan pickup I drove in college.

-I like rewatching favorite movies, binge watching cable TV shows with season-long story arcs, and playing single player RPG video games.
 I like crime novels, chicken and waffles, clicky keyboards, and Kentucky bourbon.
 I despise cheap plastic playing cards, whole wheat pasta, hoppy tasting IPAs, uninformative error messages, and reheated french fries.
-I deeply love puzzle games, good ice cream, time travel movies, and playing strategy board games that take hours to finish.
+I deeply love puzzle games, good ice cream, time travel movies, cooking tv shows, and playing strategy board games that take hours to finish.
 I love to share a meal with family and friends, especially if I’m cooking.

 Read the speech that convinced me to move from Seattle to Nashville in 2005.